 - Full Guide: How to Type to Siri When You Don't Want to Talk

 What's the point of opting to type to Siri if the world is going to hear her answer anyway?
 In these cases, you're going to want to make sure Siri is muted.
 IOS even lets you customize Siri's voice feedback — choose whether the assistant will only respond to you vocally when using "Hey Siri" or whether you control the feedback via the ring switch.

 - Full Guide: How to Mute Siri & Disable Voice Feedback

-You read that right — as of iOS 12, Siri now supports up to ten different voice options.
-Choose between American, Australian, British, Irish, or South African, and, of course, whether Siri is male or female.
+You read that right — as of iOS 13, Siri now supports up to twelve different voice options.
+Choose between American, Australian, British, Indian, Irish, or South African, and, of course, whether Siri is male or female.

 - Full Guide: How to Create Your Own Siri Shortcuts

 Here are a few reasons why Siri Shortcuts changes the customization game on iPhone:

 While there are plenty of excellent third-party weather apps out there, the only one compatible with Siri used to be the stock Weather app.
 That's changed — with Siri Shortcuts, you can use your weather app of choice — assuming compatibility — with Siri, to get updates, check tomorrow's weather, whatever you'd like to know.